 Extend their knowledge and understanding beyond the local area to include the United Kingdom and Europe, North and South America.
 This will include the location and characteristics of a range of the world’s most significant human and physical features.
 They should develop their use of geographical knowledge, understanding and skills to enhance their locational and place knowledge.

-On Thursday afternoons the class will be taken by myself or Mrs Hayward for French/Spelling.
-The first PE session of the week will be on a Tuesday morning with Mr Hall and there will be a second PE session on Wednesday afternoons with Mr Kelly and Mrs Hayward.
+On Wednesday afternoons the class will be taken by Mr Kelly and Mrs Hayward for PE and French.
+The first PE session of the week will be on a Wednesday afternoon with Mr Kelly and there will be a second PE session on Friday afternoons taken by myself.
 Please make sure that all PE kit is named and that your child has trainers for outdoor sessions.
-Mrs Hayward will be taking the children for RE on Wednesday afternoons following PE.
+Mrs Hayward will be taking the children for French lessons on Wednesday afternoons following PE.

 The homework will continue to be sent out on a Wednesday and due in on the following Monday.
 Mrs Watkins and I will be running a homework club on a Thursday lunchtime when children can choose to do their homework in school time.
 It is extremely important that children continue to practise their tables and read regularly.
-The 'My Maths' is really proving a useful tool for homework and general practise of what we have been doing in class last year.
+The 'My Maths' has proved a really useful tool for homework and general practise of what we had been doing in class last year.
 It consolidatates Mathematical methods and makes the learning and interaction more fun for the children at home.
 I intend to continue with this this academic year.
 Please use this as often as possible.
-It is having an impact on the children's progress.
+It will impact on the children's progress.

-As always, please continue to read regularly with your child as this really helps their comprehension skills and improves their understanding of English Grammar.
+As always, please continue to read regularly with your child as this really helps their comprehension skills and improves their understanding of English Grammar and spelling patterns.
 I would stress to parents of our class to discuss anything the children have read in any one session at home to improve their comprehension skills.
-This has to be a focus for us moving forward towards the end of this year and also towards their personal preparation regarding the reading test at the end of Year Six.
+This has to be a focus for us moving forward through the year and also towards their personal preparation regarding the reading test at the end of Year Six.
 Reading helps massively with the children's writing.
 Also, and I will be looking for the children to undertake the school reading challenge, they need to get their reading record signed by parents each time they read at home.
 The children will progress through a series of certificates for reading enough and I fully expect this to impact on their achievement in Literacy.